SavvyMoney

 How SavvyMoney works.

-Easily opt in via Digital Banking, on desktop or mobile, by clicking either menu, then Credit Score or directly on the Credit Score widget.
+Easily opt in via Digital Banking on the Credit Score widget, or by clicking Menu > Services > Credit Score and Report on mobile.
 Then follow the prompts to opt in.

 Understand credit scores.